-The remaining part of the year was pretty much the same old story for Shingaki, lots of minor characters in anime.
+The remaining part of the year was pretty much the same old story for Shingaki, with lots of minor characters in anime.
 Some of the names are Accel World as Crimson Kingbolt, Area Knight as Yuusuke Saeki and he reprised his role as Eishirou Kite in Prince of Tennis, as well as his role as Director Muraki in Akatsu! or Takamura Tsutomo in Mr. Sazae.

 The following year, Shingaki was featured in Uchuu Kyoudai as Carlo Greco, in Shirogane no Ishi: Argevollen as Maeda, in The Irregular at Magic High School as Shigeru Sanada, in Marvel Disk Wars: The Avengers as Manimo Giordani, in Tonari no Seki-kun and finally in Francesca as Kazue Souma, this anime was the anime was publicized in order to promote the region of Hokkaido.

-To overturn the trend of the previous years, Shingaki started to prepare himself for something big that was to come and while he did that, the seiyuu made appearances in popular anime such Seraph of the End as numerous members of nobility, then he was also cast in the famous shounen anime Ushio and Tora as Izumi.
+To overturn the trend of the previous years, Shingaki started to prepare himself for something big that was to come and while he did that, the seiyuu made appearances in popular anime such Seraph of the End as numerous members of the nobility, then he was also cast in the famous shounen anime Ushio and Tora as Izumi.

 While not having a single hint of how the 21st century works and how to behave in society, Cadis Etrama di Raizel or commonly known as Rai appears to be much more powerful and cryptic than he initially did.

-By now, it has become more common to find Shingaki doing a certain type of roles.
-In 2018, Christopher Brandt, his character in Ingress has the fans believe, up until midway the anime, that his presence was fickle, but at the same time were invaded by the feeling that perhaps this scientist/researcher has something more to do with the plot than we think.
+By now, it has become more common to find Shingaki doing a certain type of role.
+In 2018, Christopher Brandt, his character in Ingress has the fans believe, up until midway through the anime, that his presence was fickle, but at the same time were invaded by the feeling that perhaps this scientist/researcher has something more to do with the plot than we think.

 Dubbing & Narration

 If in the seiyuu realm Shingaki had quite the vast repertoire, in what concerns dubbing he has just as many entries in the category.
-Starting off, we can mentioning that the seiyuu has dubbed several north american policial TV series such as Criminal Minds, C.S.I New York, How to Get Away with Murder, ER, Nikita, Without a Trace and Lost, just to name a few.
+Starting off, we can mention that the seiyuu has dubbed several North American crime-procedural TV series such as Criminal Minds, C.S.I New York, How to Get Away with Murder, ER, Nikita, Without a Trace, and Lost, just to name a few.